predixdesignsystem/px-forms-design/README.md

 ## Installation

-Install this module and its dependencies using bower
+Install this module and its dependencies using bower:

     bower install --save https://github.sw.ge.com/pxc/px-forms-design.git